spryker/spryker-docs/docs/scos/dev/data-import/202204.0/demo-shop-data-import/execution-order-of-data-importers-in-demo-shop.md

 This operation has some dependencies, as data importers execution follows certain precedences.
 For example, you can not import Concrete products before importing the Abstract products, as Concrete products can not exists without Abstracts.

-The list below illustrates the order followed to run the data importers, and import the: Commerce shop configuration setup data, product catalog data, and other content.
+The following list illustrates the order followed to run the data importers, and import the: Commerce shop configuration setup data, product catalog data, and other content.

 1. [Commerce Setup](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/commerce-setup/commerce-setup.html) data import